noedigcode/konfyt/README.md

 Requirements:
 -------------
 Konfyt was mainly developed on Linux Mint 20.3 (based on Ubuntu 20.04).

+The following are required to run Konfyt:

 * Qt 5.12.8
 * Fluidsynth 2.1.1
 * liblscp 0.6.0 and thus Linuxsampler
 * Carla 2.4.3

-Carla is available in the KXStudio repositories (http://kxstudio.linuxaudio.org/Repositories) for Ubuntu based systems.
+Linuxsampler is available in the KXStudio repositories (http://kxstudio.linuxaudio.org/Repositories) for Ubuntu based systems.

+If you try to run a Konfyt binary on Ubuntu 21+ that was built on Ubuntu 20, you may need to create a symlink for `libfluidsynth.so.2` in `/usr/lib/x86_64-linux-gnu` pointing to `libfluidsynth.so.3...`.

 Building: